Microsoft requires vendors give paid parental leave to contract workers

 The company said it works with about 1,000 vendor companies in the U.S. The number of contract workers is thought to be in the tens of thousands globally.

-The parental leave policies will apply to all U.S. vendors that have more than 50 employees and do “substantial business” with Microsoft.
+The parental-leave policies will apply to all U.S. vendors that have more than 50 employees and do “substantial business” with Microsoft.

 Vendor companies provide workers for a wide array of jobs at Microsoft, including food service, software development and technical writing.

-Washington state passed a parental leave law last year, which requires 12 weeks of paid leave for each parent after a child is born, adopted or placed with a family.
+Washington state passed a parental-leave law last year, which requires 12 weeks of paid leave for each parent after a child is born, adopted or placed with a family.
 The law is set to take effect in 2020, but Microsoft general counsel Dev Stahlkopf said the company didn’t want to wait.

 “As we looked at this legislation, however, we realized that while it will benefit the employees of our suppliers in Washington state, it will leave thousands of valued contributors outside of Washington behind,” she wrote in a blog post Thursday.
 “So, we made a decision to apply Washington’s parental leave requirement more broadly.”